Northeast Bible Chapel

 The Remembrance Meeting

-Click the link to read a letter from the elders about how we meet for Remembrance Meeting.
+Click the button to read a letter from the elders about how we meet for Remembrance Meeting.

 Principles of Gathering

 Greetings as you come to fellowship with us at Northeast Bible Chapel, where we come together to meet only in the Name of our Lord Jesus Christ.
 As such, we welcome all true believers in the Lord Jesus Christ – those who are members of the one true Church (universal) per 1 Corinthians 12:12-13; that is to say, all those who have acknowledged their sin, put their trust in the Lord Jesus Christ as their Savior, and have been redeemed from their sins by His blood shed at Calvary.